nicomanto/TrendInsight/README.md

 # TrendInsight
-Twitter bot that shows trends insights
+Twitter bot that shows trends insights about popular tweets

 ## Introduction
 You can find bot at this page: [https://twitter.com/insight_trend](https://twitter.com/insight_trend)